 When you sell your property, the IRS ‘recaptures’ your depreciation.
 Every year that you take a depreciation expense, your cost basis becomes lower and lower, and your potential capital gain when you sell becomes higher and higher.

 For example, after five years the cost basis of our $120,000 house (excluding land value) is reduced by $24,545 ($4,909 annual depreciation expense x 5 years) for a current cost basis of $95,455.
 In effect, the $24,545 in depreciation expense you used to reduce your taxable income over the past five years becomes subject to capital gains tax.

-Depreciation allows rental property investors to significantly lower – and sometimes completely eliminate – taxable income:
+Depreciation helps rental property investors significantly lower – and sometimes completely eliminate – taxable income: